opendatahub-io/model-registry-bf4-kf/doc/remote_only_packaging_of_MLMD_Python_lib.md

 * Additional artifact to publish on PyPI

-### Option2: mix resulting artifact inside Model Registry repo
+### Packaging Option2: mix resulting artifact inside Model Registry repo

 This delivery option considers placing the resulting artifact by executing the exercise from the alternative selected above and placing it directly inside the Model Registry repo, with the python client source [location](https://github.com/opendatahub-io/model-registry/tree/main/clients/python). (for analogy, this is similar to “shading”/”uberjar” in Java world for those familiar with the concept)